phpbb/chameleon/docs/css-specificity.md

 - prevent things from working as expected when moved into different environments;
 - lead to serious developer frustration.

-All of these issues are greatly magnified when working on a largerproject with a number of developers contributing code.
+All of these issues are greatly magnified when working on a larger project with a number of developers contributing code.